 Understanding Hindley–Milner

-Disclaimer: Before starting, be warned this post is inspired by the video series Type Systems: Lambda calculus to Hindley-Milner by Adam Jones.
-I strongly recommend you watch this if you, like me, has been struggling to get into Hindley-Milner, and type theory in general.
+Before starting, be warned this post is heavily inspired by the video series: Type Systems: Lambda calculus to Hindley-Milner by Adam Jones.
+I strongly recommend you watch this if you, like me, have been struggling to get into Hindley-Milner, and type theory in general.

-Hindley-Milner is a type system for the lambda calculus.
+Having said that, Hindley-Milner is a type system for the lambda calculus.
 A type system is a set of rules for assigning types to expressions.
-They can verify that annotated types are correct, or infer the types.
-On the other hand, lambda calculus is a mathematical system created to reason about computation.
-Is like a really really small programming language.
+They can serve to verify that annotated types are correct or to infer the types.
+As for lambda calculus, is a mathematical system created to reason about computation.
+You can think of it as a very, very small programming language.

-The core value of Handley-Milner is to support generic programming while mostly not needing type annotations.
-With the Hindley-Milner system, the most general type for an expression can be inferred.
+The core value of Hindley-Milner is to support generic programming while mostly not needing type annotations.
+In a Hindley-Milner type system, the most general type for an expression can be inferred.

 Most popular languages that use variations of this system include Haskell, OCaml, Rust, Swift, Elm and Gleam.